Pablo Becker

-Pablo Ignacio Becker (born 29 April 1993) is a retired Argentine professional footballer who played as a forward.
+Pablo Ignacio Becker (born 29 April 1993) is an Argentine retired professional footballer who played as a forward.

 Career

 Rosario Central moved Becker into their first-team squad in 2010.
 After being an unused substitute for Primera B Nacional fixtures versus Tiro Federal and Unión Santa Fe, Becker made his senior bow on 4 December 2010 during a home defeat to Gimnasia y Esgrima.
 In 2012, San Telmo of Primera B Metropolitana loaned Becker.
 Six appearances followed during 2011–12.
 He returned to Rosario Central in July 2012, subsequently scoring on his first start back on 8 September against Nueva Chicago.
 He scored two goals in seventeen games in 2012–13 as the club won promotion to the Primera División.

 He made thirty-nine appearances and scored one goal in his first four seasons in the top-flight.
 On 30 August 2016, Becker joined fellow Primera División side Defensa y Justicia on loan.
 He featured just three times for Defensa y Justicia.
 Chile's Deportes Antofagasta completed the loan signing of Becker in June 2018.

 On 9 January 2022, Becker signed with Defensores Belgrano.
 However, 12 days later, 27-year old Becker decided to end his career due to "personal reasons".